WANG-lp/low-latency-log/README.md

 ## Features
 * **Low Latency**: Fastlog is designed and coded with performance factors in mind, such as limiting the size of critical data structures, avoiding any locks on critical paths, and caching formatted strings.
 * **Async Logging**: Fastlog offloads all relatively heavy logging operations (such as formatting, time conversion, etc.) to independent threads, ensuring the calling thread is not blocked.
-* **Compile-time Selection of Maximum Log Level**: Fastlog allows the maximum log level to be selected at compile-time, avoiding runtime checks.

 ## Benchmark
 please refer [Benchmark](./BENCHMARK.md)